Roku TVs and players can finally access Apple TV content

-Months later, the fruits of that partnership have ripened and Roku TV and Roku player owners can now download the Apple TV app on most Roku devices, including the new Roku Express and Roku Ultra, but excluding the oldest models in the lineup.
+Months later, the fruits of that partnership have ripened.
+Roku TV and Roku player owners can now download the Apple TV app on most Roku devices, including the new Roku Express and Roku Ultra, but excluding the oldest models in the lineup.

 To download the app, go into the featured section of the channel store or search Apple TV by name through the Roku voice remote or Roku app on your mobile device.
 Once it’s downloaded, you can log into the app by either entering your information on your Roku or by using a QR code to log in through your mobile device, and then access any shows or movies you have in your collection.